Ex-minister Christoulides wins Cyprus presidential election

 Associated Press

-NICOSIA, Cyprus (AP) — Former foreign minister Nikos Christodoulides was elected as the new president of Cyprus in a runoff election Sunday.
-His rival, veteran diplomat Andreas Mavroyiannis, conceded defeat.
+NICOSIA, Cyprus (AP) — Former foreign minister Nikos Christodoulides was elected as the new president of Cyprus in a runoff election Sunday, pledging to revive stalemated reunification talks with the nation’s breakaway Turkish Cypriots and to form a coalition government with women filling half of the Cabinet positions.

-With 100% of ballots counted, Christodoulides had 51.9% of the vote to Mayroyiannis’ 48.1%, according to official election results.
+With 100% of ballots counted, Christodoulides had 51.9% of the vote and his runoff rival, veteran diplomat Andreas Mavroyiannis, had 48.1%, according to official election results.
+Mavroyiannis conceded defeat before the vote tally was complete.

 Christodoulides, 49, campaigned as a unifying force for ethnically divided Cyprus, eschewing ideological and party divisions.
 His message resonated with a wide swath of voters.